ccsapp/docs/pages/used_terms.md

 | Trunk Access       | A permission to open the trunk of a car which is explicitly granted to an external person        |         |
 | Trunk Access Token | A 24-char alphanumeric proof of the trunk access                                                 |         |
 | Trunk Permission   | A trunk access (explicitly granted) or the implicit permission of customer with active rental    |         |

-## Used Terms of the External System
-TODO